4 types of financial risks

 Market risk is largely caused by economic uncertainties, which may impact the performance of all companies and not just one company.
-Variations in the prices of assets, liabilities and derivatives are included in these sources of risk.
+Variations in the prices of assets, liabilities, and derivatives are included in these sources of risk.

 For example, this is the risk to which an importer company paying its supplies in dollars and then selling the final product in local currency is exposed.
 In the event of devaluation, that company may suffer losses that would prevent it from fulfilling its financial obligations.

-The same applies for innovations and changes in the market.
+The same applies to innovations and changes in the market.
 One example is the commercial sector.
 Companies that have managed to adapt to the digital market to sell their products online have experienced an increase in revenue.
 Meanwhile, those that have resisted these transformations show lagging competitiveness.